FAQEUCyber Resilience Act

 Not automatically.

 The CRA itself speaks at a higher level and requires mechanisms to securely distribute updates.
-The ETSI materials in the local CRA corpus make clear that protected transport can be one valid part of the trust model, but that secure update handling is about the overall mechanism resisting misuse and ensuring appropriate authenticity and integrity for the use case.
+ETSI update-security guidance makes clear that protected transport can be one valid part of the trust model, but that secure update handling is about the overall mechanism resisting misuse and ensuring appropriate authenticity and integrity for the use case.

 ETSI EN 303 645 explains that valid trust relationships can include authenticated communication channels, but it also points to verifying authenticity and integrity of updates and to anti-rollback measures.
 ETSI TS 103 701 says secure update mechanisms need security guarantees appropriate to the use case and that at least integrity and authenticity are required.
 ETSI TR 103 621 gives an example using TLS plus mutual authentication and digitally signed, versioned firmware packages.
 So a protected channel may be part of a compliant design, but it is not a shortcut that removes the need to ensure the update itself is trusted and protected against misuse.